3.6: Detailed Figure Descriptions

 - South American Plate – Includes South America and part of the Atlantic seafloor.

-- Antarctic Plate – Surrounds Antarctica.
+- Antarctic Plate – Includes and surrounds Antarctica.

 - Indo-Australian Plates – Includes the Indian Plate and Australian Plate.